What are healthcare services like in Antigua & Barbuda?

 We asked retirees if they have access to good medical care in Antigua & Barbuda.
 They wrote...

 "Antigua & Barbuda has a public healthcare system that provides basic medical services to its citizens.
 The country also has a number of private hospitals and clinics that offer a range of medical services.
 The government provides free healthcare to children under the age of five and to pregnant women.
 The country also has a number of health centers that provide primary care services such as immunizations, family planning, and maternal and child health services.
-Additionally, there are a number of specialized medical centers that provide services such as cardiology, oncology, and orthopedics," mentioned another expat when asked about moving to Antigua & Barbuda.
+Additionally, there are a number of specialized medical centers that provide services such as cardiology, oncology, and orthopedics," said another expat in Antigua & Barbuda.

 Other Questions: